timczerniak/gramadach_na_gaeilge/02_nouns.md

 | feidhm     | feidhmeanna   |
 | tuarascáil | tuarascálacha |

 When a noun has a strong plural, there’s only one entry for the plural in a dictionary, e.g.:

 * **fadhb**, _f_. (_gs_. **faidhbe**, _pl_. **~anna**)

 ### Initial mutations of plurals

-The initial consonants of plural words are not given a séimhú after _na_, even if the noun is feminine. e.g.
+The initial consonants of plural words are not given a séimhú after _na_, even if the noun is feminine:

 * **singular**   **plural**
 * an mheánscoil  na meánscoileanna
 * an teach       na tithe

-A ‘h’ is put before initial vowels of plurals in the nominative/accusative case.
-E.g.
+A ‘h’ is put before initial vowels of plurals in the nominative/accusative case:

 * **singular**  **plural**
 * an t-ógánach  na hógánaigh
 * an t-ábhar    na hábhair